Sopamo/double-vue/README.md

 - [ ] Finalize the example project
 - [ ] Add support to configure the data requests in pinia
 - [ ] Create a screencast
+- [ ] PHPStorm setup instructions
+- [ ] Maybe read the laravel config for domain & double base path to build time and configure double-vue that way (maybe execute laravel to get the config)
+- [ ] Configure double-vue api endpoint via .env
+- [ ] Make default double api endpoint /api/double so that you don't have to configure cors
+- [ ] Error handling
+- [ ] Ignore private / protected php methods

 <p align="right">(<a href="#top">back to top</a>)</p>